simvue-io/docs/docs/tutorial_advanced/introduction.md

 ```

 !!! warning
-    Currently this tutorial will only work on the Dev02 server as it relies on methods implemented in the `support_v2_server` branch.
+    Currently this tutorial will only work on the Dev02 server as it relies on methods implemented in the `dev` branch.
 ### Install MOOSE
 Next you will need to setup MOOSE on your computer. [^^See the installation instructions here^^](https://mooseframework.inl.gov/getting_started/installation/index.html), using the link corresponding to your operating system.